hzfsls/CodeMaster/CodeQA-CodeT5/README.md

 # CodeQA-CodeT5

 ## Experiment on CodeT5

-The code is mainly copied from [CodeQA](https://github.com/jadecxliu/CodeQA/tree/main/codeBERT) with some minor adjustment.
+The code is mainly copied from [CodeQA](https://github.com/jadecxliu/CodeQA/tree/main/codeBERT) with some minor modification.

 ### Dependency

-- pip install torch
+- pytorch
-- pip install transformers
+- transformers

 ### Finetune